iTwin/iTwinUI/.changeset/spotty-comics-carry.md

 '@itwin/itwinui-react': patch
 ---

-Fixed the fallback CSS logic to load the correct stylesheet version.
+Fixed the fallback CSS logic in `ThemeProvider` to load the correct stylesheet version.